ManojTuraga/UNO-The-CLI-Game/README.md

-# UNO!
-The CLI Game
+# UNO!® The CLI Game
 ## About
-This program brings the classic game of UNO! to the Command Line.
-Take turns playing a round of UNO with a group of 2 to 10 people and try to be the first to clear your hand.
+This program brings the classic game of UNO!® to the Command Line.
+Take turns playing a round of UNO® with a group of 2 to 10 people and try to be the first to clear your hand.
 ## Rules
-The rules for this version of UNO follow closely to the original rules, but with some deviations.
+The rules for this version of UNO® follow closely to the original rules, but with some deviations.
 Check out below to see the setup, gameplay, and rules for special cards
 ### Setup
 The game setup starts with finding a group of 2 to 10 people to play with.
 There will be no dealer since the program will handle all of that.
 Each player will be dealt 7 cards from the Deck and the first card from the remaining cards is the first card in play (see Special conditions in the event the first card is a special one).
 The order of play is decided at random.
 ### Gameplay